 |1 cup tofu||6 mg|

 |1 medium baked potato||2 mg|

 How Much Iron Is Too Much?

-Consuming more iron than required, such as with an iron oral supplement, can cause blood levels of iron to increase.
-This can cause problems for you or for the baby during pregnancy.
-For both men and women, too much iron can lead to oxidative stress which refers to cell damage through the oxidative process.
+Consuming more iron than required, such as with an oral supplement, can cause blood levels of this mineral to increase.
+This can cause problems for the mother or the baby during pregnancy.
+For both men and women, too much of this mineral can lead to oxidative stress which refers to cell damage through the oxidative process.
 This can lead to a whole host of other complications (Read The Real Deal on Antioxidants).

-An iron overload can cause hemochromatosis, a disorder that can result in organ damage due to excess absorption and storage of iron.
+An overload of this mineral can cause hemochromatosis, a disorder that can result in organ damage due to excess absorption and storage of iron.
 Too much iron can also result in tissue damage, early aging and damage to DNA which can result in cancer cell formation.
 Excessive iron accumulation in men can also lead to impotence, loss of libido, depression, loss of muscle mass, enlargement and impairment of liver and spleen, loss of body hair, hypothyroidism, hypogonadism, chronic fatigue and joint pain.
-Taking supplements that contain 25 mg of iron or more can also reduce zinc absorption and zinc concentrations.
+Taking supplements that contain 25 mg of this mineral or more can also reduce zinc absorption and zinc concentrations.

 Iron is a very important mineral for the body.
 Stick to the recommended daily values for both men and females (non pregnant and pregnant), and you should be fine.
-If you need to consume excess iron, the maximum daily upper limit that is tolerable for both adult males and females is 40 mg and 45 mg for pregnant/non-pregnant females.
+If you need to consume this mineral in excess, the maximum daily upper limit that is tolerable for both adult males and females is 40 mg and 45 mg for pregnant/non-pregnant females.
 As always, talk to your doctor to decide on the optimal quantity of iron intake based on your health and fitness.